clody/AmazonIAP/README.md

   }
 ```

-- If the user completes the purchase or if the you already had bought it before, the AMAZONIAP_PURCHASE_SUCCESSFUL callback will be called with the productSKU that initiaded the request.
+- If the user completes the purchase or if he already had bought it before, the AMAZONIAP_PURCHASE_SUCCESSFUL callback will be called with the productSKU that initiaded the request.
 Otherwise, the AMAZONIAP_PURCHASE_FAILED callback will be called with the productSKU also.